 La Dolce Vita is an Italian restaurant.
 The food that they serve is authentic.
-Owned by a native Italian, he serves homemade Italian food for the customers.
+Owned by a native Italian, he serves homemade Italian food to the customers.
 I really enjoyed eating their pizza.
 Its taste is kind of different from other pizzas I tasted!
 The restaurant is very easy to find.
 It is just right in front of Camiguin airport.

 Guerrera is the type of restaurant that serves different kinds of Asian cuisines such as Indian, Thai, Vietnamese foods, etc. In addition, they serve farm-to-plate food to the customers.
 Expect the fresh food served that comes directly from the farm!
-I have been to many restaurants around the Philippines, but Guerrera’s one of the best.
+I have been to many restaurants around the Philippines, but Guerrera’s is one of the best.
 I find this restaurant really unique and amazing due to its perfect location.
 Guerrera restaurant is actually built in the middle of a farm field.

 More to that, the restaurant offers the best views of the mountains and the sea.
 You could see a clearer view of Mount Hibok Hibok.
 You will certainly love dining at this restaurant!
 I really highly recommend this place to eat when in Camiguin.
 It is relaxing to stay here!
 Take note that you can’t just take videos inside the restaurant.
-I think the reason is the owner doesn’t want it to go with the hype.
+I think the reason is that the owner doesn’t want it to go with the hype.